 First, concentration can represent a stealthy loss of diversification in a portfolio, which leads to increased risk.
 It is not so much having all one’s eggs in one basket as having a few very large eggs and a multitude of very tiny eggs in that basket.
 A dozen tiny eggs could go bad before you would start to notice or care, but if even one of the large ones gets cracked…it matters.
 There are only a few of them, and they represent a lot of the egg in your basket.
 At the least, we can say that concentration is a sword that cuts both directions for investors: it can result in higher returns as well as sharper pullbacks.

-Second, while it can be tempting to load up on the biggest stocks instead of a properly diversified portfolio, there is typically a lot of turnover in the top stocks.
-Since 1950, only a handful of companies have held on to a spot among the S&P 500’s three largest companies for more than a few consecutive years.1 While a few companies have enjoyed longer streaks of being in the largest three, they are not many, and company size is not the same thing as producing the highest investment returns.
-What worked best recently does not usually stay the best for long, and investors chasing high return investments typically receive lower actual returns.
+Second, while it can be tempting to load up on the biggest stocks instead of maintaining a properly diversified portfolio, there is typically a lot of turnover in the top ranks.
+Over the long run, very few companies maintain a dominant position in the index’s top three for more than a few consecutive years.
+While some companies may enjoy longer runs of dominance, it’s not common — and being one of the largest doesn’t necessarily mean it delivers the best returns.
+What worked best recently does not usually stay the best for long, and investors chasing high-return investments typically end up with lower actual returns.

 The McKinley Carter Advisory Team is available to help you navigate the markets and provide guidance for your investment porfolio.
 Reach out today and start the conversation.